dustinlyons/nixos-config/README.md

 **Simplified version without secrets management**
 * Great for beginners, enables you to get started quickly and test out Nix.
-* Forgoring secrets means you must configure apps that depend on keys, passwords, etc., yourself.
+* Forgoing secrets just means you must configure apps that depend on keys, passwords, etc., yourself.
 * You can always add secrets later.

 ```sh